W. Eugene Smith: Jazz Loft Project

 In 1957, Smith left his wife Carmen and their four children in Croton-on-Hudson and moved into a loft space at 821 Sixth Avenue in Midtown Manhattan which he shared with David X. Young, Dick Cary, and Hall Overton.
 Smith laid down an intricate network of microphones and obsessively took photographs and recorded jazz musicians playing in the loft space, including Thelonious Monk, Zoot Sims and Rahsaan Roland Kirk.
-From 1957 to 1965, Smith made approximately 4,000 hours of recordings on 1,740 reel to reel tapes and nearly 40,000 photographs in the loft building in Manhattan's wholesale flower district.
+From 1957 to 1965, Smith made approximately 4,000 hours of recordings on 1,740 reel-to-reel tapes and nearly 40,000 photographs in the loft building in Manhattan's wholesale flower district.
 The tapes also contain recorded street noise in the flower district, late-night radio talk shows, telephone calls, television and radio news programs, and random loft dialogues among musicians, artists, and other Smith friends and associates.
 The Jazz Loft Project, devoted to preserving and cataloging the works of Smith, is directed by Sam Stephenson at the Center for Documentary Studies at Duke University, in co-operation with the Center for Creative Photography at the University of Arizona and the Smith estate.

 In August 1970, at the age of 51, Smith met Aileen Sprague, who would later become his wife.
-She served as a translator for Smith when he was interviewed in a Fujifilm commercial.
+She served as an interpreter for Smith when he was interviewed in a Fujifilm commercial.
 Aileen was the daughter of a Japanese mother and an American father, raised in Tokyo before they moved to the United States when she was 11.
 At the time of meeting Smith she was 20 years old and went to Stanford University.
 Only a week after meeting, Smith asked her to become his assistant and live with him in New York.
 Aileen agreed, dropped out of university and began living with Smith.